 Creativity research has revealed that creative individuals often try to recapture a nuanced feeling tone or subtle mood that has captivated them when they were children.
 It has also shown that creators repeatedly make use of something called an “image of wide scope.”
 Like the treasured mood, the creator acquires their image of wide scope when they are young, typically before the age of eighteen.
 The desire to recapture a specific mood and the urge to create something incorporating the image of wide scope are driving forces propelling the creator down particular paths.
 Mood and image can meld and their role in the creative process is complex.

-An image of wide scope may be just about anything: a striking visual image such as a tree standing alone on a ridge, a haunting melody heard at an emotional moment, a fascinating object like a decorated box filled with odds and ends, a mysterious (to a child) device, a place such as the last house on the edge of town.
+An image of wide scope may be just about anything: a striking visual image such as a tree standing alone on a ridge, a haunting melody heard at an emotional moment, a fascinating object like a decorated box filled with odds and ends, a mysterious (to a child) device, a notable place such as the last house on the edge of town.

 For Einstein, the wide scope image was a compass controlled by the Earth’s invisible magnetic field.
 He had been entranced by a compass when just four or five years old and become convinced there must be “something behind things, something deeply hidden.”
 Later, he would add the concept of the continuum.
-The idea of a hidden continuum steered his research, influenced his view of quantum physics, and determined the nature of his experiments and theories.
+The idea of a hidden continuum steered his research, influenced his view of quantum physics, and determined the nature of his famous “thought experiments” and theories.

-Virginia Woolf remembered a magical moment from her childhood when she woke to the enchanting sound, coming through her open bedroom window, of waves rhythmically breaking on the shore.
+Virginia Woolf remembered a magical holiday moment from her childhood when she woke to the enchanting sound, coming through her open bedroom window, of waves rhythmically breaking on the shore.
 The cherished experience suggested the eternal passing of time.
 She used the image of waves on the shore as the central motif in her novel, The Waves.

 To bring this down to a more personal level, a powerful way of “doing art” is to spend time patiently exploring your most important and vivid mental images.
 Among these, you will find your own images of wide scope.
 A characteristic of the image of wide scope is its imperativeness.
 Creators feel compelled to express the vision repeatedly within the symbolic medium of their choice.
 What do you keep coming back to?